 4. Diagram requirements

-Figures should be prepared in HPGL, PostScript, encapsulated PostScript or TIFF format.
+Figures and chemical structure diagrams (see §2.9 for a typical example) should be prepared in HPGL, PostScript, encapsulated PostScript or TIFF format.
 The resolution of bitmap graphics should be a minimum of 300 d.p.i.